 Tiny, small or just smaller?

 The bigger your house the more it costs, the more time it takes to clean and the more stuff you get to fill it.
-I not convinced truly tiny living has that much broad appeal.
-But I’m sure that most people could benefit from experimenting with less on some level.
-If these still look crazy tiny to you check these 7 Stunning Passive Houses.
+Tiny living does not yet have much broad appeal.
+Yet people could benefit from experimenting with less on some level.
+If these still look crazy tiny to you check these Passive Houses.